 One of the intended purposes for

-doing quasi-experimental research is to capture longer time periods and a sufficient
+doing quasi-experiment research is to capture longer time periods and a sufficient number

 and reliability.
 The hope is that the design will generate

 stable, reliable findings and tell us something about the effects of time itself.
 In fact,